When it comes to grinding and polishing concrete, many of you may know that it can be done wet, or dry.

 THE WET PROCESS

 The Wet process is the oldest way of grinding and polishing concrete.
-Many people prefer the wet process for the simple reason that it has been around the longest and they learned to grind and polish concrete using this method.
+Many people prefer it for the simple reason that it has been around the longest, and they learned to grind and polish concrete using this method.

-The wet process uses water, which is relatively accessible in the geographical locations where that method is preferred.
+The wet process uses water, which is relatively accessible.

-Although using water does help prevent the user from being exposed to large amounts of respirable dust particles, it creates a slurry like paste on the concrete surface which needs to be cleaned up and disposed of appropriately.
+Although using water does help prevent the user from being exposed to large amounts of dangerous dust particles, it leaves a slurry like paste which needs to be cleaned up and disposed of appropriately.
 In some locations and instances, the slurry can be recycled to be used for things like road mix.

 There are a few reasons people prefer wet grinding and polishing vs. dry, but there are also a few disadvantages that have caused some concern.

-Many feel the large amounts of water used for larger jobs when wet grinding or polishing, can be very wasteful if used in situations where dry grinding is possible.
-With the rising amount of globalized water issues, it seems like an unnecessary option for many circumstances.
+- Many feel the large amounts of water used for larger jobs when wet grinding or polishing, can be very wasteful if used in situations where dry grinding is possible.
+With the rising amount of globalized water issues, it seems like an unnecessary option for many situations.

-You can’t achieve the same shine with wet polishing as you can with dry, so for situations like decorative flooring, or when you're looking for a high shine finish, it doesn’t make sense to use the wet polishing method.
+- It's very difficult to achieve the same shine with wet polishing as you can with dry, so for situations like decorative flooring, or when you're looking for a high shine finish, using the dry method is a much better option.

-Additionally, although it does wet down the dust particles so they can’t be inhaled by the user, the slurry that is left over is time consuming to clean up and not always easy to dispose of.
+- Although wet grinding does help to keep the operator safe from dust exposure, the leftover slurry is time-consuming to clean up and not always easy to dispose of.
 As a result, environmental issues are an increasing concern, and efficient disposal of the slurry caused by wet polishing is becoming somewhat of an issue.

 THE DRY PROCESS

 Grinders and Polishers are now compatible with Dust Extraction Systems that can be attached right to the machine and collect the dust as it’s being made.
-Appropriate dust extraction systems with certified HEPA filters will ensure that all of the dangerous respirable silica dust is filtered out of the air so it is safe to breathe.
+Appropriate dust extraction systems with certified HEPA filters will ensure that the operator won't be exposed to all of the dangerous respirable silica dust.

-Not only does this ensure a safe work environment but it also cleans as you work, so you have a more even and clean surface for grinding and polishing and it eliminates the extensive cleanup after you’re done.
-This saves you time and money.
+Not only does this ensure a safe work environment but it also cleans as you work, so you have an even, clean surface for grinding and polishing, and it eliminates the extensive cleanup after you’re done; saving you time and money.

-When using a dust extraction system alongside as you grind, not only are you eliminating that aspect of cleanup immediately, but it will be easier to dispose of the dust and debris quickly, efficiently and safely making it a much better option from a business standpoint.
+When using a dust extraction system instead of water, you don't have a slurry to deal with when you're finished.
+Therefore you're significantly reducing the amount of cleanup, and it will be easier to dispose of the dust and debris quickly, efficiently and safely making it a much better option from a business standpoint.

 SO WHICH IS BETTER?

-The choice between wet and dry grinding and polishing tends to be based on preference.
-Sometimes people will choose to do a bit of both by starting with wet and switch to dry, but it still won’t turn out quite the same because of the slurry created by wet grinding is composed of abrasive particles which will affect your process, plus you’ll still have to clean up the slurry in-between the grinding and polishing steps, which takes time.
-So not only will it take more time and effort you won’t end up with the same standard finish.
+The choice between wet and dry grinding and polishing is often personal preference.
+Sometimes people will choose to do a bit of both by starting with wet and switching to dry, but it still won’t turn out quite the same because the slurry created by wet grinding is composed of abrasive particles, which will affect your process.
+Plus you’ll still have to clean up the slurry in-between the grinding and polishing steps, which takes time.
+So not only will it take more time and effort, but you won’t end up with the same high standard finish.

 Technically, with the advancements in tooling technology, there is no longer an advantage to the Wet process.
-Again, it really is a preference, but most people are moving towards the dry process for various reasons.
+Again, it really comes down to preference, but most people are moving towards the Dry process for the various reasons listed above.

-If you are unsure about what to do or how to begin a job, feel free to reach out with any questions or concerns and one of our product specialists would be happy to help.
+If you are unsure about what to do or how to begin a job, talk to you dealer or the equipment manufacturer.